 The private sector consumption and investments are the most important factors behind economic growth in Kosovo.
 The country is plagued by a high rate of unemployment, it’s assumed that the shadow economy employs most of the registered unemployed.
 On the expenditure side, household consumption is the main component of GDP and accounts for 88 percent of its total use, followed by gross capital formation (26 percent) and government expenditure (17 percent).
 Exports of goods and services account for 20 percent of GDP while imports account for 51 percent, subtracting 31 percent of total GDP.
 Kosovo is one of the few counties outside the EU that has introduced the Euro as its official currency.
 This page provides the latest reported value for - Kosovo GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Kosovo GDP Annual Growth Rate - actual data, historical chart and calendar of releases - was last updated on January of 2018.
+Kosovo GDP Annual Growth Rate - actual data, historical chart and calendar of releases - was last updated on March of 2018.